Jamie Fobert Architects

 Associate

 Thomas joined Jamie Fobert Architects as a qualified Architect in 2019 to work on the National Portrait Gallery project, where he led the development of the new forecourt.
-He studied for his first degree at the Lincoln School of Architecture, receiving the inaugural prize for digital draftsmanship and graduating with First Class Honours, before spending a year in New York working for I-Beam Design.
-He worked for seven years for London-based Nicholas Hare Architects, for whom his projects included the Arts Building for Canterbury Christ Church University.
-At Jamie Fobert Architects, in addition to his work for the National Portrait Gallery, Thomas has overseen private residential projects in St Johns Wood and North Yorkshire, as well as developing the practice’s BIM strategy and implementation as part of the in-house BIM group.
+After excelling in his studies as a young designer, graduating with First Class Honours and receiving a prize for digital draftsmanship, he moved to New York to work for I-Beam Design.
+He then worked for seven years for education specialists Nicholas Hare Architects, for whom his projects included the David Attenborough Building in Cambridge and the Arts Building for Canterbury Christ Church University.
+At Jamie Fobert Architects, in addition to his work for the National Portrait Gallery, Thomas has overseen private residential projects in St Johns Wood and North Yorkshire and our competition proposals for the British Museum Western Range and Queen Elizabeth Memorial, as well as developing the practice’s BIM strategy and implementation as part of the in-house BIM group.
 He was made an Associate in 2024.

 Tom Clark